codingjustfortest/codingjustfortest/README.md

 # Hi 👋 My name is Arman

-## Data Scientist and Blockchain Developer
+## Junior Data Scientist and Blockchain Developer

 #### I've been learning to code for 9 years.
 I started with c/c++ and later i learned Python and Ruby.
 Now i am learning Artificial Intelligence, Machine Learning and Data Science.
 I also have some knowledge about consensus algorithm that used in distributed systems and blockchain.